-- (a) The annual budget submitted to the Annual General Meeting of Council in terms of clause 10(2)(c) shall make provision for Chambers and shall include such expenses as the Council may agree to from time to time. - (b) Accounts in respect of approved expenditure shall be submitted to the General Secretary by the Secretary, for settlement. - (c) The Executive Committee may approve a petty cash for the Chambers, and shall be administered by the Secretary. - (d) Funds required for a petty cash account shall - - (i) be kept safely in such a manner as the Council may determine from time to time; - (ii) be provided by the drawing of a cheque; and - (iii) not exceed the limit determined by the Council. - (e) The Secretary shall prepare and submit quarterly to the General Secretary, statements of the income and expenditure.
+- (a) The annual budget, submitted to the Council in terms of clauses 18(1) and (2), shall make provision for Chambers and shall include such expenses as the Council may agree to from time to time. - (b) Accounts in respect of approved expenditure shall be submitted to the General Secretary by the Secretary, for settlement. - (c) The Executive Committee may approve a petty cash for the Chambers, and shall be administered by the Secretary. - (d) Funds required for a petty cash account shall - be kept safely in such a manner as the Council may determine from time to time; - (ii) be provided by the drawing of a cheque; and - (iii) not exceed the limit determined by the Council. - (e) The Secretary shall prepare and submit quarterly to the General Secretary, statements of the income and expenditure.